phw/rust-discid/README.md

 It allows calculating DiscIDs (MusicBrainz and freedb) for Audio CDs.
 Additionally the library can extract the MCN/UPC/EAN and the ISRCs from disc.

-This library is currently in early development and the API may still change.

 ## Requirements
 * libdiscid >= 0.6.0